Trustpilot + Zendesk: Self-service and live chat support rapid growth

 In practice, that meant finding ways to be available on whatever support platforms Trustpilot’s community wanted to engage on, without running up expenses.
 Yet it was clear that the company’s rapid growth meant that inbound tickets were bound to skyrocket—as would support costs.

-Trustpilot solved this problem by creating the Trustpilot Support Centre, a responsive Help Centre that utilises Zendesk Support forms and smart search functionality.
-Trustpilot’s user base can search the Help Centre for quick answers to their questions, or if users elect to submit a request, they are automatically served up relevant help articles based on what they enter on their subject line.
-The upshot: After implementing their new Submit Request form, Trustpilot’s incoming ticket traffic declined by 35 per cent.
+Trustpilot solved this problem by creating the Trustpilot Support Center, a responsive help centre that utilises Zendesk Support forms and smart search functionality.
+Trustpilot’s user base can search the help centre for quick answers to their questions, or if users elect to submit a request, they’re automatically served up relevant help articles based on what they enter for their subject line.
+The upshot: After implementing their new Submit Request form, Trustpilot’s incoming ticket traffic declined by 35 percent.

-The combination of Guide and Zendesk Chat decreased email volume by 55 percent.
-Live chat decreased inbound calls by 42 per cent.
+The combination of Zendesk Guide and Zendesk Chat decreased email volume by 55 percent.
+Live chat decreased inbound calls by 42 percent.

 “An effortless experience needs to be a good experience,” he continued.
-“It’s not just about pushing someone towards self-service—even if they do prefer self-service.
-When they are in the help centre looking for information or trying to get in contact with someone at the company, it needs to be a good experience.
+“It’s not just about pushing someone toward self-service—even if they do prefer self-service.
+When they are on the help centre looking for information or trying to get in contact with someone at the company, it needs to be a good experience.
 That’s part of the way that we do better.”